clark-lindsay/loader/README.md

 ## disclaimer

-i started working on this project as a result of a suggestion from a friend that building a load tester and using it against naively constructed services to practice building/ fixing systems to make them more resilient against load.
+i started working on this project as a result of a suggestion from a friend that it would be a useful exploration to build a load tester and using it against naively constructed services to practice building/ fixing systems to make them more resilient against load.

 this project is not now, and may never, be suitable for use by others, but i hope it will be!